-

 Indulge in the epitome of ultra-luxury cruising.
 The Grand Suite is for those who want to experience sailing in style.
 The sophistication of the Silversea philosophy coupled with ample interior and exterior space makes this the perfect choice for serious travelers.
 With the biggest verandas on board, enjoy entertaining new friends or simply sharing intimate meals while contemplating spectacular sunsets.
 Savor the sense of well-being offered by the luxurious furnishings and modern amenities.
 Offering an unprecedented level of relaxation, the Grand Suite is the perfect romantic getaway.

-One bedroom: 137–146 sq m including veranda (44–53 sq m)
+- One bedroom: up to 146 sq m (44–53 sq m)

-Two bedrooms: 174–183 sq m including veranda (50–59 sq m)
+- Two bedrooms: 174–183 sq m (50–59 sq m)

 Essentials